 Get exclusive member benefits & effect social change.
 Join Today

 An open wound is an injury involving an external or internal break in body tissue, usually involving the skin.
-Nearly everyone will experience an open wound at some point in their lives.
+Nearly everyone will experience an open wound at some point in their life.
 Most open wounds are minor and can be treated at home.